2007 NASCAR Nextel Cup Series: 3M Performance 400

+(Race extended to 406 miles due to green–white–checkered finish.)

+Two days of rain forced the race to be postponed until the following Tuesday, August 21, marking the first Tuesday race in the modern (post-1971) NASCAR era since the 1978 Firecracker 400, which was always run on July 4 prior to moving the race to the first Saturday in July in 1988.

 Sharpie 500

 The twenty-fourth race of the season, the Sharpie 500, was held at the repaved Bristol Motor Speedway on August 25.
 This was the tenth race to feature the Car of Tomorrow.
 In addition, this race was run on a reconfigured track where the infamous 36-degree high banks have been replaced by "progressively banked" turns between 24 and 30 degrees.
 Kasey Kahne won the pole.
 Carl Edwards won the race and held off Kahne, who led 305 laps, while Edwards led 182 laps, giving Ford their first CoT victory.